adebiyial/orangeman-2023-1/pages/blog/js-sort-number-array.md

 eggsInNest.sort((a, b) => a - b);
 ```

-{% callout title="Hey you!" type="caution"%}
+{% callout title="This is only Ok..." type="info"%}

-This is only Ok because the comparison function only returns **1, -1 or 0**. and subtracting the two intermediate values yields exactly that.
+...because the comparison function only returns **1, -1 or 0**. and subtracting the two intermediate values yields exactly that.
 However keep in mind - this can only be used with numeric types or
 objects whose `valueOf()` method returns numeric values (such as the Date object).